casper-network/docs-archive/faq/index.rst

 Who has partnered with CasperLabs to build on the Casper network?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CasperLabs has established a diverse ecosystem of participants who will be building, staking and validating on Casper from day one, spanning blockchain, enterprise technology and financial services.
-Among others, CasperLabs has established relationships with BitGo, Huobi, Ledger Leap, Chainlink, Metis and Cardinal Cryptography.
+CasperLabs has established a diverse ecosystem of participants who will be building, staking, and validating on Casper from day one, spanning blockchain, enterprise technology, and financial services.
+Among others, CasperLabs has established relationships with BitGo, Huobi, Ledger Leap, Chainlink, Metis, and Cardinal Cryptography.
 Companies including IPwe and Broadleaf are already using the Casper Network to unlock new value by tokenizing existing assets.

 To learn more about how to work within the Casper ecosystem, contact neil@casperlabs.io.